-The JCU Student Mentor Program was established in 1991 by Learning Adviser, Helen Treston and was the first of its type in Australian Higher Education.
-The Program received a commendation by the 2004 Australian Universities Quality Agency (AUQA).
+The JCU Student Mentor Program was established in 1991, and was the first of its type in Australian Higher Education.

-In December 2015, the Student Mentor Program received a JCU Award for Excellence in the category of Reconciliation in recognition of the program's partnership with Australian Aboriginal and Torres Strait Islander mentors.
-The 2015 award marked the first time an Award for Excellence recognised contributions to reconciliation at JCU.
-It rewards staff for building stronger relationships, demonstrating cultural respect and creating opportunities for study and employment for Australian Aboriginal and Torres Strait Islander peoples.
+In December 2015, the Student Mentor Program received the inaugural JCU Award for Excellence in the category of Reconciliation.
+The award recognised the program for building stronger relationships and demonstrating cultural respect for Australian Aboriginal and Torres Strait Islander peoples.

 2013 presentation of the JCU Citation for Outstanding Contribution to Student Learning to the Student Mentor Program team.
 From left, Peter Hanley, Professor Greg Hill (Vice Chancellor, University of the Sunshine Coast), Lyn Rooke, Alan Calder, Josie King and Melissa Mallie.